RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/04_create_users_with_secondary_groups.md

   - A user "harry" who belongs to sysadm as a secondary group.
   - A user "natasha" who belongs to sysadm as a secondary group.
   - A user "sarah" who does not have access to an interactive shell & who is not a member of sysadm group.
-  - "harry", "natasha", and "sarah" should all have the password of password.
+  - "harry", "natasha", and "sarah" should all have the password of "password".
   - "sysadm" group has access to add users to the server.
   - "harry" user has access to set password for users without asking sudo password